 by Sal Casillas

-Physician dissatisfaction with older health technology and new demands under value-based care are creating a fresh cycle of digital health transformation.
+Physician dissatisfaction with older health technology and new demands under value-based care is creating a fresh cycle of digital health transformation.

 Note: The following article is an extension of one of five key trends highlighted in a larger briefing report available for download here: The New Medical Economy.